gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

     report.save
 {% endhighlight %}

 Note that we are using Report instead of ReportDefinition.
-Everything else being the same.
-Also report needs a title set at the time you would try saving it.
+All other values are the same.
+When you try to save the report, a title must be set.

 ###Results

+You now know how to create a report.
+Let's see what we can do with the results.

+The basics of this tutorial have shown you how to create metrics and reports programmatically and then save them for use in the GoodData Portal.
+However, other frameworks and tools can do this, too.

-Well, we already know how to create a report.
-Now, let's see what we can do with the result.
-The point of this framework is not only you being able to create reports programmatically and save them for consumption over the UI.
-For sure this is incredibly useful, but when we have that why stop there.
-With Ruby SDK you can actually consume the result programmatically as well so you can **use GD as a basis for your application**.
-Or as I will show you in the following section we build a foundation for **Test Driven BI development**.
+The real power of the Ruby SDK is to enable developers to consume the objects that they create.
+Through the same framework, you can create project objects and then use them programmatically for other purposes, enabling you to **use GD as a basis for your application**.
+To extend it even further, in the following section you can use Ruby SDK as a foundation for **Test Driven BI development**.

-Let's execute one of the previously defined reports and this time let's store the result
+Let's execute one of the previously defined reports, and this time let's store the result:

 {% highlight ruby %}
     result = GoodData::ReportDefinition.execute(